The heat is on to turn down climate change – AI can help.

 In the past twenty years, there were 7,348 major recorded disaster events claiming 1.23 million lives, affecting 4.2 billion people and resulting in approximately USD 2.97 trillion in global economic losses.
-The cost to human life and health, to governments and economies, and to industry has been staggering.
-2019 saw the highest CO2 emissions in human history.
+The cost to human life and health, to governments and economies, and to industry has been staggering, and things are not getting any better – 2019 saw the highest CO2 emissions in human history.
+Large manufacturing organizations, which contribute to roughly 50% of the world’s total GHG emissions, have a responsibility to act.
+We wanted to understand whether AI could help.